Devharirolls/Bird-Game/README.md

 # Bird-Game
-It is my First Game in Flutter with Simple Animation
+It is my First Game in Flutter with Simple Animation (Floppy Bird)